hughbric/bookmark-manager/README.md

 ```
 As a user,
-So that I can return to a bookmark,
+So that I can quickly return to sites I visit frequently,
 I would like to see a list of bookmarks.
 ```